juicedata/juicefs/docs/en/guide/how_to_set_up_metadata_engine.md

 The environment variable `META_PASSWORD` used in this document is a new feature in JuiceFS v1.0, and not applied to old clients.
 Please [upgrade the clients](../administration/upgrade.md) before using it if you are using the old ones.
 :::

-As mentioned in [JuiceFS Technical Architecture](../introduction/architecture.md) and [How JuiceFS Store Files](../reference/how_juicefs_store_files.md), JuiceFS is designed to store data and metadata seperately.
+As mentioned in [JuiceFS Technical Architecture](../introduction/architecture.md) and [How JuiceFS Store Files](../introduction/architecture.md#how-juicefs-stores-files), JuiceFS is designed to store data and metadata separately.
 Generally, data is stored in the cloud storage based on object storage, and metadata corresponding to the data is stored in an independent database.
 The database that supports storing metadata is referred to "Metadata Storage Engine".

 ## Metadata Storage Engine